This information applies to England and Wales.

 If you cannot leave home or ask someone else to post your claim for costs, ask your Access to Work case manager if you can send your claim by email.
 They will tell you what you need to do.

-To claim money from your grant online, you’ll need to create an account on the GOV.UK website.
+To claim money from your grant online, you will need to create an account on the GOV.UK website.

 Claiming money from your grant (GOV.UK)